 install.packages("arrow") will just work and handle all C++ dependencies, but depending on your system, you may have better results if you tune one of several parameters.
 Here are some known complications and ways to address them.

-arrow function you call, that means that installing the package failed to retrieve or build C++ libraries compatible with the current version of the R package.
+in the output when the package fails to install, that means that installation failed to retrieve or build the libarrow version compatible with the current version of the R package.

 If a system library or other installed Arrow is found but it doesn’t match the R package version (for example, you have libarrow 1.0.0 on your system and are installing R package 2.0.0), it is likely that the R bindings will fail to compile.
-Because the Apache Arrow project is under active development, is it essential that versions of the C++ and R libraries match.
+Because the Apache Arrow project is under active development, it is essential that versions of libarrow and the R package matches.
 When

-install.packages("arrow") has to download the C++ libraries, the install script ensures that you fetch the C++ libraries that correspond to your R package version.
-However, if you are using Arrow libraries already on your system, version match isn’t guaranteed.
+install.packages("arrow") has to download libarrow, the install script ensures that you fetch the libarrow version that corresponds to your R package version.
+However, if you are using a version of libarrow already on your system, version match isn’t guaranteed.

-ARROW_USE_PKG_CONFIG=FALSE to tell the configure script not to look for system Arrow packages.
+ARROW_USE_PKG_CONFIG=FALSE to tell the configure script not to look for system version of libarrow.
 (The latter is the default of

 install_arrow().)
-System packages are available corresponding to all CRAN releases but not for nightly or dev versions, so depending on the R package version you’re installing, system packages may not be an option.
+System libarrow versions are available corresponding to all CRAN releases but not for nightly or dev versions, so depending on the R package version you’re installing, system libarrow version may not be an option.

-Note also that once you have a working R package installation based on system (shared) libraries, if you update your system Arrow, you’ll need to reinstall the R package to match its version.
-Similarly, if you’re using Arrow system libraries, running
+Note also that once you have a working R package installation based on system (shared) libraries, if you update your system libarrow installation, you’ll need to reinstall the R package to match its version.
+Similarly, if you’re using libarrow system libraries, running

 A workaround would be to set the environment variable

-LIBARROW_BINARY=FALSE and retry installation: this value instructs the package to build the C++ library from source instead of downloading the prebuilt binary.
+LIBARROW_BINARY=FALSE and retry installation: this value instructs the package to build libarrow from source instead of downloading the prebuilt binary.
 That should guarantee that the compiler settings match.

 *** Unable to identify current OS/version, or a message that says